evangipson/rime/frostmaiden.md

 ### Conclusion
 - The party decides to keep the [twing](#twinga) and not give them to [Dannica Greysteel](#dannica-greysteel)

-## Investigate the Caste of Caer Dineval
+## Investigate the Castle of Caer Dineval
 ### Giver
 - [Roarck](#roarck) of the [Uphill Climb](#uphill-climb) in [Caer-Dineval](#caer-dineval)